inode64/WindowsClearCache/README.md

 - Use `-DryRun` to preview the files that would be deleted without removing them.
 - Use `-Verbose` to display each file as it is deleted (or would be deleted in dry run).

+## Uninstallation

+Run `Uninstall.exe` from `c:\Program Files\WindowsClearCache` or use Add/Remove Programs.
+This removes the scheduled task and deletes the installed files.

 ## Tested on following Windows Versions

 Verified on the following platforms: